munir-zarea/munir-zarea.github.io/_projects/Analysis of Shark Fluid Dynamics to Guide Satellite Tag Development/index.md

 - Caribbean Reef
 - Blacktip Reef
 - Great Hammerhead

-- Used photogrammetric 3D models from DigitalLife3D
-- Cleaned and repaired models for 3D printing
+- We used photogrammetric 3D models of each shark provided to us from DigitalLife3D.
+These models were both prepared for 3D printing and STAR-CCM+.

--
+{% include image-gallery.html images="/assets/images/profile-image/nemesis-3d-model-mesh.jpeg" height="400"%}

 ## Wind Tunnel Testing